 which shows that only the orientation and distance of the rod relative to the target are important.
-This policy could be non-dimensionalized to scale for other rod sizes, but dimensions are retained for explicit connection to the specific example in Fig. 1.
+This policy could be non-dimensionalized to scale for other choices of propulsion speed and control update time, but dimensions are retained for explicit connection to the specific example in Fig. 1.
 Practically, the optimal control policy adjusts propulsion speed to minimize distance between the rod position and the target at each control update time step.
-The intuitive picture underlying the control policy is that when the target is in front of the rod and relatively far away, propulsion is turned ON to reduce distance to the target; if the target is either behind the rod or nearby, propulsion is turned OFF to avoid increasing distance to the target or overshooting.
+The intuitive picture underlying the control policy is that when the target is in front of the rod and relatively far away (greater than a threshold distance of approximate 0.5vtC), propulsion is turned ON to reduce distance to the target; if the target is either behind the rod or nearby, propulsion is turned OFF to avoid increasing distance to the target or overshooting.
 As already previewed, this policy has some similarities to that employed by Maxwell’s demon; a single action is taken when the desired system state appears via stochastic thermal fluctuations, and the action is based on information to drive an apparent entropy decreasing process.